CuongMe/pho_logic_mvp/README.md

 The current version is `1.0.0+6`, and the project remains an actively refined prototype centered on gameplay feel, visual consistency, and cross-platform reliability.

 ## License
+Update License Feb 24th, 2026
-Licensed under the MPL2.0 License.
+Licensed under the GNU GPL Public License v3 (No Redistribution With Closed License).
 See `LICENSE`.
 If you build on top of this please give credits to this source git, it would be much appreciated.